timholy/Revise.jl/docs/src/limitations.md

 These kinds of changes require that you restart your Julia session.

 During early stages of development, it's quite common to want to change type definitions.
-You can work around Julia's/Revise's limitations by temporary renaming:
+You can work around Julia's/Revise's limitations by temporary renaming.
+We'll illustrate this below, using `write` to be explicit about when updates to the file happen.
+But in ordinary usage, these are changes you'd likely make with your editor.

 ```julia
 julia> using Pkg, Revise